 However, it does have holdings in a property fund managed by CCLA.
 Whilst these holdings are generally illiquid, the Council is exposed to losses arising from movements in the value of the shares.
-However, the Department for Levelling Up, Housing and Communities (DLUHC) has introduced a statutory over-ride to protect the General Fund balance from any fluctuations in fair value movements in quoted investment funds.
+However, the Ministry for Housing, Communities and Local Government (MHCLG) has introduced a statutory over-ride to protect the General Fund balance from any fluctuations in fair value movements in quoted investment funds.
 In the Council's case this relates to its investments in the CCLA Property Fund.
-This over-ride expires on 31st March 2025 and unless extended, all fair value movements will then impact the General Fund balance.
+This over-ride expires on 31st March 2029 for existing investments, and any new pooled investments are not covered by the override.